Tire Pressure Monitoring System

-The Tire Pressure Monitoring System, or TPMS, your tires can check themselves.
-TPMS monitors the air pressure in your tires automatically and warns you when things are “off,” whether the tire is completely flat or just a bit low on air.
+With the Tire Pressuring Monitoring System, or TPMS, your tires can check themselves.
+TPMS monitors the air pressure in your tires automatically and will let you know when things are “off,” whether the tire is completely flat or just a bit low on air.
 In other words, you never have to get your hands dirty!
-Then you can get them back to the proper pressure, keeping your car safe and fuel efficient, while reducing braking distance and tire wear.
-When your TPMS light goes on, make an appointment.
+Then you can get your tires back to the proper pressure, keeping your car safe and fuel efficient, while reducing braking distance and tire wear.
+When your TPMS light goes on, make an appointment at Wheel Works.
 We’ll make sure your tires are good to go.
 Keep in mind that the TPMS sensor won’t alert you if a tire is overinflated, only underinflated.

 Direct TPMS uses a sensor located in the tire assembly that transmits data to your vehicle's computer system.
 It measures the tire's pressure and notifies the driver when pressure drops 25 percent or more below the manufacturer's recommended level.

-Direct TPMS equipped tires are slightly more expensive because proper care requires extra parts and labor.
-Costs vary, but on average come out to about $5-$10 per tire.
-A small price for peace of mind.
+Direct TPMS equipped tires are slightly more expensive, because proper care requires extra parts and labor.
+Costs vary, but on average come out to about $5 to $10 per tire, a small price to pay for peace of mind.